Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

     ![In the Replicated items blade, a callout points to the status of 0 percent synchronized.](images/Hands-onlabstep-bystep-Businesscontinuityanddisasterrecoveryimages/media/image133.png "Replicated items blade")

-    >**NOTE:** If the **OnPremVM** does not immediatley go to a healthy replication  state, or ever gets in an unhealth state, you may need to "Disable Replication" and recreate it using the steps above.
+    >**NOTE:** If the **OnPremVM** does not immediately go to a healthy replication  state, or ever gets in an unhealth state, you may need to "Disable Replication" and recreate it using the steps above.

 64. Select **OnPremVM**.
 Review the Replication details for **OnPremVM**.
 Once the VM has replicated, the selections across the top menu bar of the dashboard will allow you to work with this VM.